 Can I continue to work and go to school?

-Heather: Absolutely – most of our students are teachers who work full-time Once enrolled in the program they are also considered full-time students.
+Heather: Absolutely – most of our students are teachers who work full-time!
+Once enrolled in the program our participants are also considered full-time students.
 This is important when considering your tax return.

 Why is your tuition more than other schools?

-Heather: We have 52 credits and that translates into more money – yet, this also means a quicker movement up the salary grid.
+Heather: While we do have 52 credits and that translates into more money – this also means a quicker movement up the salary grid.
+Of course, there also opportunities for education subsidies and scholarships.

 What makes CityU different?